judemusyoki/contact-keeper/README.md

 # contact-keeper-MERN
-A fullstack React JavaScript app built to display knowledge of MongoDB, Express, React Js &amp; Node Js.
+A MERN fullstack application for creating & manaing one's contacts.
+Contacts are stored in a MongoDB database and the backend is run using Express & Node Js.
+The frontend is builts using React.
+The application was built to showcase knowledge of MongoDB, Express, React Js &amp; Node Js